Bukola-Testimony/Setting-up-Apache-and-PHP-on-AWS-with-Ansible-Using-Ubuntu-22.04-AMI/README.md

 <br>
 <br>

-## The following are the links to Ansible playbook, index.php file and Vagrantfile.
+## The following are the links to Ansible playbook and index.php file.
  - [Ansible Playbook](./ec2-apache.yml)
  - [Index.php file](./index.php)